fwilson12/Schedule-Guru/README.md

-currently working on getting the google cloud verification set up so I can actually deploy it
+currently working on the google cloud verification